submariner-io/submariner-website/src/content/architecture/route-agent/_index.en.md

 weight = 3
 +++

-The Route Agent component runs on every node in each participating cluster.
+The Route Agent component runs on every worker node in each participating cluster.
 It is responsible for setting up VxLAN tunnels and routing the cross cluster traffic from the node to the cluster’s active Gateway Engine which subsequently sends the traffic to the destination cluster.